ibm-cloud-docs/containers/ts-storage-vpc-file-eit-pvc-fails.md

             ```
             {: pre}

-1. If the issue perists, Open a [support case](/docs/get-support?topic=get-support-using-avatar).
+1. If the issue persists, Open a [support case](/docs/get-support?topic=get-support-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.